-The Group believes that people are its important assets, which is the foundation for success and development of the Group.
+The Group believes that people are its important assets, which is the foundation for the success and development of the Group.
 The Group's employee handbook sets out the standard of staff recruitment, promotion guidelines, remuneration scale, working hours, rest breaks, holidays, termination of employment and compensation matters.
 The principle of equal opportunities is applied in the recruitment policy.
 The Group promotes fair competition.
-The Group has the policy on anti-discrimination which provides that all candidates have equal opportunity for vacancies regardless of gender, age, marital status, religion, race, nationality, disability or any status protected by law.
+The Group has a policy on anti-discrimination which provides that all candidates have equal opportunity for vacancies regardless of gender, age, marital status, religion, race, nationality, disability or any status protected by law.
 In order to encourage diversity in the company, both external talents and internal employees are welcome to apply for positions in the Group.
+The recruitment process also takes into account the aforementioned factors to ensure diversity in our workforce.

-The Group emphasizes employee's benefits and welfare and advocates harmonious and work-life balance culture through a diversified choice of activities, including annual dinner, employee gatherings, basketball tournament and sports day.
-Those activities can enable employees to relax and enhance the communications among employees.
-To recognise the contributions of employees, the Group presents outstanding staff award and safety award to employees annually.
+The Group emphasizes employee benefits and welfare and advocates a harmonious and work-life balance culture through a diversified choice of activities, including annual dinners, employee gatherings, basketball tournaments and sports days.
+Those activities can enable employees to relax and enhance communication among employees.
+To recognise the contributions of employees, the Group presents outstanding staff awards and safety awards to employees annually.

 The adoption of these human resources policies and procedures ensures the Group's compliance with the relevant local labour laws and regulations, including the Employment Ordinance in Hong Kong and the Employment Act in Singapore.
-During the reporting period, there was no non-compliance or breach of legislation related to applicable employment laws and regulations.
+During the reporting period, there was no non-compliance or breach of legislation (2022: nil) related to applicable employment laws and regulations.

-As at 31 December 2022, the employee compositions (in percentage of employees) by gender, age group, geographical region and employment type, and were as follows:
+As of 31 December 2023, the employee compositions (in the percentage of employees) by gender, age group, geographical region and employment type, were as follows:

-Employee composition (%) 2022 2021
+Em Employee composition (%) 2022

 By gender

-• Male 91% 89%
+• Male 90% 91%

-• Female 9% 11%
+• Female 10% 9%

 By age group

-Age 30 or below 37% 36%
+• Age 30 or below 37% 37%

-• Age 31-40 34% 34%
+• Age 31-40 33% 34%

 • Age 41-50 17% 17%

-Age 51 or above 12% 13%
+• Age 51 or above 13% 12%

 By geographical region

-• Hong Kong 20% 20%
+• Hong Kong 25% 20%

-Singapore 68% 74%
+• Singapore 44% 68%

-Other Southeast Asia countries 12% 6%
+• Other Southeast Asia countries 31% 12%

 By employment type

-Senior management 3% 3%
+• Senior management 3% 3%

-Middle management 7% 8%
+• Middle management 7% 7%

-General and contract/short term 90% 89%
+• General and contract/short term 90% 90%

-Em nployee turnover rate (%) 2022 2021
+Employee turnover rate (%) 2023 2022

 By gender

-• Male 27% 28%
+• Male 33% 27%

-• Female 58% 31%
+• Female 34% 58%

 By age group

-• Age 30 or below 25% 30%
+Age 30 or below 32% 25%

-• Age 31-40 32% 28%
+• Age 31-40 35% 32%

-• Age 41-50 31% 29%
+• Age 41-50 33% 31%

-• Age 51 or above 34% 25%
+Age 51 or above 31% 34%

 By geographical region

-• Hong Kong 37% 31%
+Hong Kong 35% 37%

-• Singapore 22% 21%
+Singapore 31% 22%

-• Other Southeast Asia countries 56% 63%
+Other Southeast Asia countries 34% 56%

-Ov erall 30% 28%
+Overall 33% 30%